Based on your genetics, your genetic predisposition for Osteoporosis is

 Bone Structure and Body Weight

 Petite and thin women have a greater chance of developing osteoporosis.
-One reason is that they have less bone to lose than women with more body weight and larger frames.
-Similarly, small-boned, thin men are at greater risk than men with larger frames and more body weight.
+One reason is that they have less bone mass to lose than women with more body weight and larger frames.
+Similarly, small-boned, thin men are at greater risk than men with larger frames and more bodyweight.

 Suggested Lifestyle Changes

-- Limiting intake of food with low nutrient content such as soft drinks and fast food.
+- Limit the intake of food with high refined sugar content such as soft drinks and fast food.
+It may impair calcium and magnesium uptake as well as accelerate calcium excretion.

-- Make sure you have sufficient intake of calcium.
-Good sources of calcium includes low-fat dairy products, dark green leafy vegetables, canned salmon or sardines with bones, soy products (tofu), calcium-fortified cereals and orange juice.
+- Make sure you have a sufficient intake of calcium.
+Good sources of calcium include low-fat dairy products, dark green leafy vegetables, canned salmon or sardines with bones, soy products (tofu), calcium-fortified cereals, and orange juice.